Can a 40-year-old plus do CA or study further?

 My new challenge was to start my own CA Firm.
 However, it did start to get difficult and challenging.

-Presently I am associated with a leading Chartered Accounting firm in India, CNK and Associates LLP, at their Vadodara office.
+Presently I am associated with a leading Chartered Accounting firm in India, CNK and Associates LLP.

 Each day I am learning new things.